 Guests staying here can savour contemporary Scottish cuisine at the restaurant or linger over coffee at the more laid-back cafe.

-All private and shared spaces strike the ideal balance between the modern and the classic, with iPod docks and fast WiFi plus a muted, soothing decor.
+I love that all private and shared spaces strike the ideal balance between the modern and the classic, with iPod docks and fast WiFi plus a muted, soothing decor.

 18. Nira Caledonia